abrahammtp/CLI-Sporting-Goods-Store/README.md

 ![notshopping](https://user-images.githubusercontent.com/46465000/55370698-54d64900-54c9-11e9-99cb-8a83571bc476.gif)

   In this case our customer enters the store, but they decide not to make a purchase.
 They are going to select "Exit" which is going to take them out of the session and start a new one, so the customer can one more time decide if they want to make a purchase or not.

+This is a link to my personal portfolio, I will be honored if you would take a look at it! https://abrahammtp.github.io/Updated-Portfolio/